SwamyDev/swamydev.github.io/_posts/2019-08-31-reinforce-algorithm.md

 {: .notice--info}

 ### Reward Signals
 Another important feature we need to be able to work with MDPs in reinforcement learning are the rewards.
 Somewhere in this decision process, we need some form of reward-signal.
-It could be that each action we take or state transition we do is accompanied by a certain reward.
-However, it is also possible that rewards are only received once we reach a particular terminal state of the MDP.[^terminal] Looking back at our elevator example, we could, for instance, get a positive reward when we reach our destination in time.
+It could be that entering particular states is accompanied by certain rewards.
+However, it is also possible that rewards are only received once we enter a specific terminal state of the MDP.[^terminal] Looking back at our elevator example, we could, for instance, get a positive reward when we reach our destination in time.
 However, when we are late, because we got stuck in the elevator, we receive a negative reward.

-[^terminal]: In this case, you could think of all other state transition rewards to be 0.
+[^terminal]: In this case, you could think of all other state rewards to be 0.

 These are the main ingredients necessary to make reinforcement learning work.
 In the next section, I'll explain how we can model the actual action selection of an agent within such an environment.